Prev: Next: Up: Service[Contents][Index]

 By default Rewrite statements apply to incoming requests.
 The subject of rewriting can also be specified explicitly after the Rewrite keyword.

-See Rewrite, for a detailed discussion of this statement.
+See The rewrite statement, for a detailed discussion of this statement.

 See Conditional branches, for an in-depth discussion with examples.